haiwen/seafile-admin-docs/manual/setup/cluster_deploy_with_k8s.md

     For the fields marked with `<...>` are **required**, please make sure these items are filled in, otherwise Seafile server may not run properly.

 ## Initialize Seafile cluster
-You can use following command to initialize Seafile cluster:
+You can use following command to initialize Seafile cluster now:

 ```shell
 kubectl apply -f /opt/seafile-k8s-yaml/
 ```

 !!! note "About Seafile cluster initialization"
-    When Seafile cluster is initialized, it will run under the following conditions:
+    When Seafile cluster is initializing, it will run with the following conditions:

     - Only have backend service (i.e., only has the Seafile backend K8S resouce file)
     - `CLUSTER_INIT_MODE=true`

 !!! success
     You can get the following information through `kubectl logs seafile-xxxx` (for details about this opeartions, please refer to [here](#container-management)) to check the initialization process is done or not: